mathew-fleisch/adventofcode2022/README.md

 ## Usage

 Running the makefile targets 'seed' and 'run' will create stubs for any missing script and execute each challenge script in sequential order.
 Note: `export DEBUG=1` to see more information as each challenge script is executed.
+See `make help` for more information.

 ```bash
 make run